konradsz/ar/README.md

-# ar
+# camcal
-Augmented reality using OpenCV and OpenGL
+Camera calibration in OpenCV